A “word of knowledge” recently (last week) passed our way: “Your culture will soon be dismantled. It was designed by the devil to enslave all.”

-Yet when we look around, we certainly have little difficulty seeing both the severe degradation of culture (from crime to foul language to scientist to over-the-top consumerism to blasphemy and besmirchment of God’s Creation) to a society that in a number of ways already looks like the dismantling has begun.
+Yet when we peer around, we have little difficulty seeing both the severe degradation of our societal constructs and a number of aspects that already look like an incipient dismantling.

-For some, there’s a persistent sense of uncertainty or disconnection, even years after the height of the pandemic.
-Social behaviors, work dynamics, and mental health all shifted, and those effects haven’t fully reset.
+But for some, there’s the persistent sense of uncertainty or disconnection, even years after the height of covid.
+Social behaviors, work dynamics, and mental health all have shifted a nuance, effects that haven’t fully reset and may never.
+Perhaps you feel this way: that things are moving once more, but not quite the same?

 There’s low-grade anxiety and “burnout,” especially among those of weak faith.

-This altered sense of time adds to the surreal feeling many describe today.
+This altered sense of time and place adds to the surreal feeling many describe today.

-And yes, there was a collective grief, not just for the lives lost, but for a world that’s seemed to disappear and morph into what we have now: something uncertain.
+There was a collective grief, not just for the lives lost, but for a world that seemed to disappear and morph into what we have now: something uncertain, filled with anger and hostility, with foul language, with texts replacing phone calls and shortening interaction between humans.

 There’s a quiet in the crowd these days,